 You can mount your panels on the roof of your house, garage or shed, or in the yard.
 Mount assembly will vary based on the location you’ve chosen.
 It could be a simple wood frame bolted to a roof or siding.
 Common yard assemblies are a wood frame affixed to fencing posts set in concrete.
 In any of these configurations, position the mount so it faces south, with your solar panels at a 30-degree angle to the sun.
 Cut back tree branches and other obstructions to maximize energy generation.

 DIY Solar Cookers

-Do you remember a day in elementary school science when the teacher used a magnifying glass to set a piece of paper on fire?
+Do you remember in elementary school science when the teacher used a magnifying glass to set a piece of paper on fire?
 If you do, you understand how a solar cooker works: it concentrates the sun’s rays to a particular location and transfers heat energy to a chosen object — your next meal.